Registry case number TARZ_9585.1

 Intestinal coccidiosis - moderate

 The young bird had a very soft beak and was in very poor body condition.
-The animal had a history of heavy gape worm infection, but had very few oral lesions at necropsy.
+The animal had a history of heavy throat worm infection, but had very few oral lesions at necropsy.
 The bird had a very severe blood parasite infection with leucocytozoon and moderate intestinal coccidiosis.
 These single celled parasites are not uncommon in young magpies and the infections can be quite severe in debilitated birds.

 There was no evidence of systemic non-suppurative inflammation in this bird that might be suggestive of an underlying viral infection.